teeteeteeteetee/adobe-discord-rpc/GUIDE.md

 	- 2021/2020(late): HKEY_CURRENT_USER/Software/Adobe/CSXS.10
 	- 2020(early)/2019/HKEY_CURRENT_USER/Software/Adobe/CSXS.9
 	- (If there's multiple CSX numbers in Registry Editor then create one for them for all)
-3. Create a string key called "PlayerDebugMode" and put "1" as value
+3. Create a string value called "PlayerDebugMode" and put "1" as value
 4. Open any Adobe app that supports this extension.
 5. On the top of the window, go to `Window > Extensions > Discord Rich Presence`